WangWenhao0716/ISC-Track1-Submission/Pretrain/README.md

-# The step to get the pre-trained models
+# The steps to get the pre-trained models

 ## ResNet-50